carlhillit/YouTube/RestartComputer/RestartComputer.md

 In File Explorer on the remote computer (WIN102) the C: drive shows a yellow triangle indicating that BitLocker protection is suspended.

-I can now proceed with restarting the remote computer.
+I can now proceed with restarting the remote computer (WIN102).

 The remote computer boots without requiring a PIN, the C: drive icon is back to normal, and the BitLocker status now shows "ON".
 <br></br>